Can my car fail an MOT because of the windscreen?

 The screen’s divided into two areas for the MOT.

-- Damage larger than 10mm across will normally result in a failure if it’s in the ‘A-zone’, a 290mm wide band centered on the steering column and bounded top and bottom by the windscreen wiper swept area
+- Damage larger than 10mm across will normally result in a failure if it’s in the ‘A-zone’, a 290mm wide band centred on the steering column and bounded top and bottom by the windscreen wiper swept area

 - Damage larger than 40mm across will normally result in failure anywhere else on the windscreen